amir1376/ab-download-manager/README.md

 > **Note**.
 This project is compiled and published by GitHub actions [here](./.github/workflows/publish.yml), so if you
 > faced any problem you can check that too

+## Translations

+If you’d like to help translate AB Download Manager into another language, or improve existing translations, you can do so on Crowdin.
+Here’s how:

+- Visit the project in [Crowdin](https://crowdin.com/project/ab-download-manager)
+- Please DO NOT submit translations via pull requests.
+- If you want to add a new language, please see [here](https://github.com/amir1376/ab-download-manager/issues/144)

 ## Contribution

 Contributions to this project are very welcome!